PayU-EMEA/plugin_magento/README.md

 ## Configuration

-Independently from the installation method, the configuration looks the same:
+Independently of the installation method, the configuration looks the same:

 1. Go to Magento administration page [http://your-magento-url/admin].
 2. Go to **System** > **Configuration** window.